kennysmithed/oels2021/oels_practical_wk9.md

 Also note that there is no maximum generation number in this code - chains will run forever!
 If you want to stop at e.g. 10 generations, this could also be implemented in step 9a - check this participant's generation number, if they are at generation 10 then don't save their lexicon to the ready_to_iterate folder.

 The final line of the code simply runs this `run_experiment()` function, starting the whole 9-step process described above.
+You might notice that you get some warnings in the console about problems with preloading - as far as we can work out these are spurious and occur when the auto-preloader reads in the training timeline, which includes a nested timeline that throws it off slightly, but the preloading works and everything runs smoothly.

 ## Exercises with the iterated learning experiment code